 If you’ll be using folders containing spreadsheets or some other digital filing system to track your investigations, don’t forget to secure sensitive files with encryption.

 Add enhanced security with on-the-fly encryption (OTFE) to protect your important files online and offline.

 This app offers strong encryption, password management and multilingual interfaces.
 For added convenience, AxCrypt lets you collaborate with others, store your files in the cloud and access your encrypted files from your phone.

 Best practices dictate that investigators use a system for tracking physical evidence.
 Losing, mishandling, or tampering with a key piece of evidence can change the outcome of an investigation.
 Set up your own efficient tracking system to keep an eye on all those important pieces of evidence.

 This free template can be used to document physical evidence, track who has accessed it, and record information about evidence disposal.

 A cheap label can be used for identification.
 Label the evidence with subject names, case names, dates, or anything else that works for you.

 Need some help reasoning out your theories during your investigation?
-You’ll need a tool that helps you think objectively and logically about all your collected information and hypotheses.
+You’ll need investigation tools that help you think objectively and logically about all your collected information and hypotheses.

 This simple model helps you think about complex problems.
 If the investigation has you running mental laps, this will help you make well-reasoned, analytical judgements.

 Investigators tell us consistently that the investigation interview is one of the most difficult parts of an investigation.
 The right investigation interview tools can make a world of difference before, during, and after an interview.

 Prepare for interviews